Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 The messageID is very important as you can use it to edit a message even if it is still displaying on the TV screen.
 It can also be used to delete the message if it is still waiting in the queue.

-There are 3 shorter ways to send messages, and these use the apps default settings for the missing options.
+There are 3 shorter ways to send messages, and these use the apps default settings for any of the missing options.
 There are as follows:

-+ sendText(String messageID, @Nullable String title, String message)
++ boolean sendText(String messageID, @Nullable String title, String message)

-+ sendImage(String messageID, @Nullable String title, @Nullable String message, String imageURL)
++ boolean sendImage(String messageID, @Nullable String title, @Nullable String message, String imageURL)

-+ sendVideo(String messageID, @Nullable String title, @Nullable String message, String videoURL)
++ boolean sendVideo(String messageID, @Nullable String title, @Nullable String message, String videoURL)

 The 3 longer versions give access to all variables and any marked as `@Nullable` can have `null` sent to use the programs default setting if you do not wish to provide one.
+The down side is you will need to read the API to use these, where the shorter versions can be used easily and allow changing programs much easier.
 There are as follows:

-+ sendText(String messageID, @Nullable String title, String message, @Nullable String largeIcon, @Nullable String smallIcon, @Nullable String smallIconColor,
++ boolean sendText(String messageID, @Nullable String title, String message, @Nullable String largeIcon, @Nullable String smallIcon, @Nullable String smallIconColor,
             @Nullable String corner, @Nullable Integer duration)

-+ sendImage(String messageID, @Nullable String title, @Nullable String message, String imageURL, @Nullable String largeIcon, @Nullable String smallIcon, @Nullable String smallIconColor, @Nullable String corner, @Nullable Integer duration)
++ boolean sendImage(String messageID, @Nullable String title, @Nullable String message, String imageURL, @Nullable String largeIcon, @Nullable String smallIcon, @Nullable String smallIconColor, @Nullable String corner, @Nullable Integer duration)

-+ sendVideo(String messageID, @Nullable String title, @Nullable String message, String videoURL, @Nullable String largeIcon, @Nullable String smallIcon,
++ boolean sendVideo(String messageID, @Nullable String title, @Nullable String message, String videoURL, @Nullable String largeIcon, @Nullable String smallIcon,
             @Nullable String smallIconColor, @Nullable String corner, @Nullable Integer duration)

 + boolean sendFixedNotification(String messageID, @Nullable String messageColor, @Nullable String message,